emmayoungju-ctrl/shockski/README.md

 since can visually observe the movement of shocks, we should technically be able to extract compressive acceleration to find our shock loads.

 ## workflow
+disclaimer: should and must uncomment save lines and also change file names for input references
 1. use video editing software to place green and red dots to track points of interest (ends of shock) while making the rest of the video black and white
     - adobe after effects: [video tutorial link](https://youtu.be/tqWWhChc8RA?si=d--2B2rBpk3ecMVZ)
         - bigger box: search area